-Quizzes, Lab Manuals, Homework, Portfolio and other Assignments constitute 20% of the overall final grade.
+Quizzes, Lab Manuals, Homework, ePortfolio and other Assignments constitute 20% of the overall final grade.

 100% of all assigned work must be completed.
 Homework, assignments, lab assignments and quizzes are given for every chapter.
 The assignments include community service, handouts, and a research project.
-Homework is due at the beginning of class and is not to be worked on during class hours.
 Late work will have a 50% reduction in earned value.
 Official grades will be recorded on Blackboard, UAA's course management system.
 Skills Lab Manuals are due each week for audit and grading.

-Lab Manuals: All peer check-off for each skill must be completed prior to the instructor check-off.
+Lab Manuals: All peer/mentor check-offs for each skill must be completed prior to the instructor check-off.
 If the student fails an instructor check-off they must remediate on that skill by repeating the skill.
 The number of the remediation attempts required is at the discretion of the faculty.
-A repeat instructor check off can NOT be done the same day as a failed instructor check off.
+A repeat instructor check-off can NOT be done the same day as a failed instructor check off.